 Our student peer mentors are at the heart of what we do.
 We carefully select experienced student leaders who demonstrate a deep commitment to helping others succeed.
 These student leaders then serve as guides and catalysts for new students.
 They bring with them a wide range of experiences in campus organizations, co-curricular activities, cultural encounters and academic excellence.
 Peer mentors are responsible for almost all aspects of New Student Orientation.

 Peer mentors also are an integral part of each first-year student’s FYE1001 course.
 The peer mentors model academic engagement, support instruction throughout the semester and are available to their students each week in the course — and throughout the first year — to help in any way needed.

-New students first meet their Peer Mentors over the summer (through email, texts, GroupMe or Zoom).
-That same Peer Mentor hosts their Orientation experience before classes begin, and then is embedded with them each week in their FYE 1001 course.
-Peer Mentors stay connected to their students throughout their first year of college to answer questions, connect students with resources, and just to be a friend through the challenges of the college transition.
+A new student first meets their peer mentor over the summer (through email, texts, GroupMe or Zoom).
+That same peer mentor hosts their Orientation experience before classes begin, and then is embedded with them each week in their FYE1001 course.
+Peer mentors stay connected to their students throughout their first year of college to answer questions, connect them with resources and just be a friend through the challenges of the college transition.